 The Qilak award was developed jointly by the Beyond International Year of Astronomy group (a collaboration of CASCA, the FAAQ and the RASC).
 The Qilak Award recognizes individual Canadian residents, or teams of residents, who have made an outstanding contribution either to the public understanding and appreciation of astronomy in Canada, or to informal astronomy education in Canada.
 One goal the award is to promote such activities among the members of the sponsoring organizations.

-It is with great pride that the CRAQ congratulates David Lafrenière and Pierre Chastenay for these prestigious honnors.
+It is with great pride that the CRAQ congratulates David Lafrenière and Pierre Chastenay for these prestigious honors.

 Media relation and public outreach

 Centre de recherche en astrophysique du Québec

 Phone : (514) 343-6111 x3195